RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 ## Background
-First time playing on hacker101 ctf training, its hints pretty much trash since 1) need to wait for lots of time to show just a single hint 2) you can't choose which flag to show hints I have to acutally google myself to find hints online.
+First time playing on hacker101 ctf training, its hints pretty much trash since
+<br> 1) need to wait for lots of time to show just a single hint
+<br> 2) you can't choose which flag to show hints
+I have to acutally google myself to find hints online.

 In fact I wasted lots of time on doing recon on this Tagged <b>Easy</b> room.